 Workplace injuries can be tough on you and your family.
 Your injuries can make you suffer physically, financially, and emotionally.
 After you inform your employer, they file a workers’ compensation claim with their insurance company.
 To make the process easier, you should speak to an Arizona workers’ compensation claims attorney.
 Not only can they explain how the process works, but they can make sure there are no errors on your application.

 Insurance applications are denied frequently, despite being filed for legitimate reasons.
 Fortunately, even after denial, you can receive a higher amount of Arizona workers’ compensation benefits than your previous claim.
 Your workers’ compensation attorney will do their best to review your claim after an initial investigation to accurately estimate how much you should receive.
-To get started, contact Agruss Law Firm for a free consultation.
+To get started, contact Mike Agruss Law for a free consultation.

 How long does workers’ comp last in Arizona?